Rickedb/OpenProtocolInterpreter/README.md

 ## Work in progress ([AllRevisions](https://github.com/Rickedb/OpenProtocolInterpreter/tree/AllRevisions)):

 * Make lib understand all MID's revisions
-* Refactor the way to process the package
+* Refactoring the way to process the package

 ## What is Open Protocol at all?